OGRECave/ogre/README.md

 The changes included in this current version can be viewed on the <a href="Docs/ChangeLog.md">ChangeLog</a>.

-## Getting Support
-Please use our <a href="http://www.ogre3d.org/forums">community support forums</a> if you need help or think you may have found a bug.

 ## Licensing
 Please see the <a href="Docs/License.md">full license documentation</a> for details.